AndieWill510/AnotherOption/Options/027-you-can-always-stim.md

 Even when your family calls it embarrassing.

 Even when the police might misread your body before they understand your fear.

-Even when it might get you hurt.

-Even when it might get you killed.

 That does not mean the world is safe.